nameoffly/ChatGPT-To-Markdown-google-plugin/readme.md

 Usage:
 1. Browse the conversation you want to export
-2. Click the green "Export Chat" button to download the Markdown file directly
+2. Click the green "Export Chat" button to automatically download a ZIP package (containing Markdown file and all images)
+3. Extract the ZIP file and open the .md file with Typora or other editors to view the complete conversation (with images)
-3. Or click the extension icon and choose "Copy to Clipboard" to copy the content
+4. Or click the extension icon and choose "Copy to Clipboard" to copy the content (plain text, no images)

+**Note**: Exports with images will be downloaded as .zip files.
+After extraction, images will display correctly in Typora.

 ## 📋 Export Results